andrewmolyuk/eslint-plugin-vue-modular/README.md

 See the [Vue 3 Project Modules Blueprint](./docs/vue3-project-modules-blueprint.md) for more details and rationale behind this structure.

 The `eslint-plugin-vue-modular` plugin helps enforce these boundaries, ensuring that your Vue project remains modular as it grows.

-For detailed documentation about rules, see the [Rules Documentation](./docs/rules.md).

 ## Recommended VS Code Extensions